We get commissions for purchases made from our affiliates through links in this article. Learn More.

-They might have less pressure from banks in such an arrangement, but their cost basis will always be higher than the cash customer that doesn’t tie-up a manufacturer’s stock of goods (ie, online-only stores).
+They might have less pressure from banks in such an arrangement, but their cost basis will be higher than the cash customer that doesn’t tie-up a manufacturer’s stock of goods (ie. online-only stores).

 Just imagine for a moment the massive amounts of overhead that are expended in order to run a diamond jewelry retail operation with more than 1,800 physical store locations.
 Each location has utilities.
 Each location pays rent.
-Each location has a team of employees.
+And each location has a team of employees.

-Doing some very simple math makes it clear that even though they average a one-hundred percent gross profit margin, they still could not manage to be profitable at the end of the year because of their astronomical overhead costs.
+Doing some simple math makes it clear that even though Zales averages a one-hundred percent gross profit margin, the company still could not manage to be profitable at the end of the year because of their astronomical overhead costs.

-Online-only stores, you could imagine, suffer no such problems.
-Each store in the Zales Corp chain has such high expenses only to service a relatively small and local clientele.
+Online-only stores, as expected, suffer no such problems.
+Each store in the Zales Corp retail chain incurs high expenses, all in order to service a clientele that’s relatively small and local.

-James Allen, on the hand, services the whole world with only two offices and about 100 employees.
+James Allen, on the other hand, services the whole world with only two offices and about 100 employees.
 Their overhead load per customer served is exponentially lower allowing them to price their diamond jewelry more competitively.

-These points explain why Zales cannot compete with the best online-only stores in price.
+The above points explain why Zales cannot compete with the best online-only diamond stores in price.
 But the advantage of online-only stores is not limited to price alone.
 The quality of the products offered at Zales is, generally speaking, notably inferior to that which is offered by the online-only stores.

 He or she is invariably going to slant his lesson toward convincing the customer to buy his or her diamond and not the diamond being sold by the store across the mall pavilion.